Basic instinct EXPLAINED — What is it about

 - Despite reasonable doubts on a lie detector test, Catherine Tramell masterfully passes this examination, answering questions about Johnny Boz’s murder.

-- Catherine also steadily passes tough interrogation process with a room full of detectives and executives.
+- Catherine also steadily passes a tough interrogation process with a room full of detectives and executives.

 - Although Sharon Stone’s character does not have a solid alibi, there no direct evidence of her guilt or participation in the murders, as arguments that she was not at home, as she says.